-If you set up a limited company, is appointing an accountant to look after your affairs a statutory requirement, or can you take care of your accounting duties yourself?
+If you set up a limited company, is appointing a limited company accountant to look after your affairs a statutory requirement, or can you take care of your accounting duties yourself?

 No legal requirement to appoint an accountant

 Despite what you might expect, there is no legal requirement for small companies to use an accountant, and companies are entirely exempt from being audited if they meet the following criteria:

 1. The company must be ‘small’ – for example, it must meet two of the following conditions: turnover of less than £6.5m, less than 50 employees on average, and a balance sheet turnover of less than £3.26m.

 2. If any of the company’s members demand an audit (assuming they hold 10% of the share capital, or 10% of all members for a company limited by guarantee).